Tree Removal Cost

 Building Regulations & Planning Permission for Tree Felling

-Many trees are protected by Tree Preservation Orders (TPO).
+Many trees are protected by Tree Preservation Orders (TPOs).

 This means that you will need to get approval from your local council before making any alterations to the tree, such as pruning or felling.

-If you are unsure whether the tree you're looking to get removed is protected by a Tree Preservation Order (TPO) or you're in a conservation area, then you should check with your local council (or other resources) for advice on tree-felling laws.
+If you are unsure whether a TPO protects the tree you're looking to remove or if you're in a conservation area, you should check with your local council (or other resources) for advice on tree-felling laws.

 When getting quotes from tree surgeons, they will also be able to provide you with more information about whether a particular tree is protected.